padraic7a/Refine-NER-Extension/README.md

 ![[Screenshot of the extension]](http://freeyourmetadata.org/images/ner-extension.png)

 ## Installation

-0. Compile the source code to the `module` directory.
-0. Copy the `module` folder to your extensions folder.
-  - To find your extensions folder, choose *Browse workspace directory* from the Refine interface, and navigate to the folder `extensions` (which you should create if it doesn't exist yet).
+1. Download the zip file from the latest [release v1.6](https://github.com/ernestorefinepro/Refine-NER-Extension/releases/tag/v1.6)
+2. Extract the `ner-1.6.zip` into the OpenRefine folder `webapp/extensions`
-0. Start or restart Refine.
+3. Start or restart OpenRefine
-0. Open or create a project.
+4. Open or create a project
-0. Click the *Named-entity recognition* button at the top, choose *Configure services...* and enter your API keys.
+5. Click the *Named-entity recognition* button at the top right, choose *Configure services...* and enter your API keys.

 ## Usage
 0. Click the small triangle before the column name and choose *Extract named entities...*